cyberkaida/bootloaders-with-kaida/01-initial-research/annotated-boot-log.md

 > At this point we have parsed the FAT filesystem and found the three files the first stage bootloader is interested
 > in!
 > 1. `config.txt` - This is a [configuration file](https://www.raspberrypi.com/documentation/computers/config_txt.html#what-is-config-txt), we pass to the second stage bootloader.
-> 2. `start4.elf` - This is the second stage bootloader.
+> 2. `start4.elf` - This is the second stage bootloader, loaded onto the VideoCore GPU to bring up the CPU.
 This is responsible for loading the other partitions and starting Linux
-> 3. `fixup4.dat` - TODO: I don't know
+> 3. `fixup4.dat` - This defines the CPU/GPU memory boundary in the shared memory.
+It's used to patch the `start4.elf`.
 ```
 Read config.txt bytes     2140 hnd 0x102
 Read start4.elf bytes  2251392 hnd 0x167f